UMD-CS-STICs/389Lfall17/vagrant.md

 # Vagrant Boxes

 In this class, we will use Vagrant to manage a virtual environment in which we will work on codelabs and projects.
-This gives us a recreatable environment running the same OS (Ubuntu 16.04) as that which we will use on EC2.
-It also creates an environment that is set
+This gives us a lightweight, reproducible, and portable environment running the same OS (Ubuntu 16.04) as that which we will use on EC2.

 The folder `vagrant` in the root directory of this repo contains all codelabs, projects and Vagrant-related configuration.